csolis70/Email_Outreach_Automation/README.md

 # Email Outreach Automation

 ## Overview
-This project automates email outreach by combining data cleaning, contact list consolidation, email validation, and batch delivery.
-The workflow was built in Python to process participant records collected across multiple years, generate a clean master contact list, and prepare personalized outreach emails for delivery through SendGrid.
+This project documents a Python-based workflow used to clean, merge, validate, and prepare outreach contact data for a real email campaign.
+The work was originally developed in Jupyter while consolidating participant records from multiple spreadsheets collected across several years.

+Rather than a single end-to-end application, this repository presents the main technical components of the process in a cleaner and more readable form.

-## What the Project Does
+## Project Scope
+The project involved:

-- Loads and combines multiple contact datasets from Excel files
+- consolidating contact data from multiple Excel files
-- Cleans inconsistent column formats and removes incomplete entries
+- cleaning inconsistent schemas across years
-- Merges records into a unified contact list
+- combining names and email addresses into a unified contact list
-- Removes duplicate emails
+- removing duplicate and malformed entries
-- Validates email addresses using regex and DNS MX record checks
+- validating email addresses using regex and DNS MX record checks
-- Exports a finalized outreach dataset
+- preparing a final outreach list for batch delivery
-- Sends personalized batch emails using the SendGrid API
+- sending personalized HTML emails in batches through SendGrid

 ## Technical Highlights
-- Built a data processing pipeline in `pandas` for merging and cleaning contact data
+- Used `pandas` to merge and clean multiple yearly datasets
-- Standardized inconsistent schema across files (for example, `Email` vs `Email Address`)
+- Standardized inconsistent column names such as `Email` vs `Email Address`
-- Implemented email validation using both syntax checks and domain-level MX record verification
+- Built validation checks for both email syntax and domain MX records
+- Created a final cleaned contact list for outreach use
+- Used SendGrid to send personalized HTML emails while accounting for authentication issues and sending limits

+## Repository Structure
+- `src/clean_data.py` – functions for loading, cleaning, standardizing, and merging source spreadsheets
+- `src/validate_emails.py` – regex and MX-record-based email validation utilities
-- Added batch sending logic to work within SendGrid sending limits
+- `src/send_emails.py` – batch email sending utilities using SendGrid
-- Used HTML email templating to improve formatting consistency
+- `data/sample_input/` – sanitized example input data
+- `data/sample_output/` – sanitized example output data

-## Workflow
+## Workflow Summary
-1. Load participant data from multiple yearly spreadsheets
+1. Load participant spreadsheets from multiple years
-2. Drop irrelevant columns and missing entries
+2. Remove irrelevant columns and missing entries
-3. Standardize email/name fields across datasets
+3. Standardize contact fields across datasets
-4. Concatenate records into a single contact list
+4. Merge records into one contact list
-5. Remove duplicate addresses
+5. Remove duplicate email addresses
-6. Validate addresses using regex and MX record checks
+6. Validate addresses using syntax and MX checks
-7. Export the cleaned final list
+7. Export a final cleaned list
-8. Send personalized outreach emails in batches through SendGrid
+8. Send outreach emails in batches

+## Notes
+This repository contains a cleaned and simplified version of the work.
+Sensitive data such as real contact lists, private names, and API credentials are not included.

 ## Tools
 - Python
 - pandas
-- Jupyter Notebook
+- Jupyter
 - SendGrid API
+- dnspython
 - regex
-- dnspython

-## Results
-The final workflow produced a cleaned and validated outreach list from multiple source files and supported batch email delivery for a real outreach campaign.

-## Notes
-Sensitive data such as real email addresses, private contact lists, and API credentials have been removed from this public repository.

-## Repository Structure
-- `notebooks/` – development notebook for cleaning, validation, and sending workflow
-- `data/sample_input/` – sanitized example input data
-- `data/sample_output/` – sanitized example output data
-- `report/` – short project notes and documentation

 ## Future Improvements
-- Refactor notebook logic into reusable Python modules
+- Refactor scripts into a single reusable command-line workflow
-- Add logging and retry handling for failed sends
+- Add logging for failed sends and retries
-- Add configurable templates and command-line execution
 - Add automated tests for validation utilities
+- Add configurable email templates